saurabhsri108/philosophydusting.in/src/pages/blogs/1-labels-in-debates.md

   ]
 ---

-# Debates, Discussions, and Labels

-Published on: 2023-09-01

-I have realized over time that most debates are lost in labels
+> I have realized over time that most debates are lost in labels